 The personality of the bird plays a role in what they like and don’t like.
 Some of this may be due to heredity, but certainly experience plays a role, too.
 In general, birds require 7 types of material in their diet:

 - Fat: Only a small amount of fat is needed since birds manufacture considerable fat from their carbohydrate filled seed diet.
 But some is needed so that fat-soluble vitamins can be absorbed and essential fatty acids made available.
 Sunflower seeds and peanuts contain considerable fat.

 - Carbohydrates: Provided in seed diets.
 See reference books for specific animals as to specific seed diets.

 - Proteins: Critical for optimum growth in caged birds.
 Plant proteins have lower biological value than does animal protein.
 The protein content of cereal grains is relatively low.
-Listed here are essential amino acids that must be present in the diet: arginine, lysine, histidine, leucine, isoleucine, valine, methionine, threonine, tryptophan and phenylalanine.
+Listed here are essential amino acids that must be present in the bird diet: arginine, lysine, histidine, leucine, isoleucine, valine, methionine, threonine, tryptophan and phenylalanine.

 - Vitamins: Fat soluble A, D and E, the water-soluble vitamins; B Complex Vitamins and Vitamin C are required.

 - Vitamin A: Does not occur in plant, although leaves and stems do provide carotene, which is converted into Vitamin A.